 Arrive in Ketchikan, view the priceless collection of 19th century Tlingit totem poles at the Totem Heritage Center.
 Embark the ship.

-Wake amid the glacially-carved cliffs of Misty Fjords National Monument.
+Wake amid the glacially-carved cliffs of Misty Fiords National Monument.
 Explore by expedition landing craft and kayak for a closer perspective.

 Explore the verdant Tongass National Forest.
-Cruise through whale-rich channels in search of humpback whales.
+Cruise through steep-walled fjords in search of photogenic wildlife.

 Call at the quaint Alaskan town of Petersburg on Mitkof Island.
 See a unique muskeg ecosystem with stunted trees and carnivorous plants.
 Explore by bike or optional flightseeing.

-Navigate the spectacular Tracy or Endicott Arm fjords to South Sawyer or Dawes Glacier, and, if conditions permit, venture closer in the expedition landing craft for unparalleled views.
+Navigate the spectacular Tracy or Endicott Arm fjords to South Sawyer or Dawes Glacier, and, if conditions permit, venture closer in the expedition landing craft for unparalleled views and photo opportunities.

 Explore Alaska’s “adventure capital” on a world class hike or bike ride along the edge of a glacial lake.
-Or raft the Chilkat River to a bald eagle preserve, and call at the ancient Chilkat Tlingit village of Klukwan for a cultural interpretation.
+Raft the Chilkat River to a bald eagle preserve, and call at the ancient Chilkat Tlingit village of Klukwan for a cultural interpretation.